 Wonky Tonk self-released the latest video I shot, edited and directed with her.
-It was an experiment in black water and a step of her own out of a heavy darkness.
+It was an experiment in black water and a step out of her own heavy darkness.

 My new Wussy video shot with Brian Wimer debuted on Friday via the A.V.
 Club and it was quickly picked up by Paste Magazine as well.
 The video was shot in December in Croaker, Virginia near Williamsburg.
 Smithsonian Magazine recently ran an interesting feature article on the secret location.
 Here is our “cast and crew” photo and the video follows below:

 I directed and edited this video with Brian Wimer.
 It is the title track from the new Sally Rose Band album “Gotta Be Gold” and we dusted an entire room with gold foil, glitter and confetti and sprinkled in some go-go dancers.